 Some studies show that as much as 80% of inmates in correctional facilities have dyslexia, AD/HD or ADD.
 Other studies show that 30-40% of successful entrepreneurs (self made millionaires) have dyslexia, ADD or AD/HD.
 When you begin to understand the root of these conditions through the Davis approach, this is not surprising at all.

-now equip pre-primary and primary school teachers with the Davis tools to use in their general teaching practise with all children.
+The aspect of the Davis approach which I personally find most exciting, is that we can now equip pre-primary and primary school teachers with the Davis tools to use in their general teaching practise with all children.
 We call this Davis Learning Strategies or Teaching made Easy.
 A study published in 2001 shows that special needs referrals were eliminated and the number of gifted learners were quadrupled in classes using our methods.
 We now have a simple strategy tool-kit for teachers which will reduce pressure on the teacher immensely, while improving literacy and motivation of learners, and at the same time putting a stop to the waste of talent in potentially dyslexic children.

 The labelling conundrum

 You may be looking for help in dealing with a specific condition, or you may not have a "label" for your condition.
 We do not really need a label for working with you, as we are dealing with the root cause of all the various labels.
 It is also important to remember that there is often an overlap between the various labels.
 Here is a short list of some symptoms/labels we deal with successfully.